neurodesk/play.neurodesk.org/content/_index.md

 Neurodesk Play
 - Recommended for quick access and trialling
-- No login or sign-up required
+- No login or sign-up required (except for AAF authentication at the Australian Play server)
 - Files and sessions are deleted after exiting
 - Does **NOT** preserve files from previous sessions
 - only a limited number of instances are available and the CPU and RAM are limited as well.
 If you require more sessions or resources, it's possible to run a custom Neurodesk lab (https://lab.neurodesk.org).
 For more information, please get in touch: mail.neurodesk@gmail.com